Published By Faith Stewart at April 28th, 2020

 What if there were an option that allowed you to have an even better interest rate than a secured loan, and yet get the money faster and easier than any type of traditional funding.
 What if you could get business funding without having to supply bank statements or credit stubs?
 Imagine that you could get funding in a few days rather than weeks without supplying any collateral or documents?
 This is exactly the credit line hybrid allows you to do.

 A credit line hybrid is basically revolving, unsecured financing.
+It’s similar to an unsecured business line of credit, but revolving, link a credit card.
 It allows you to fund your business without putting up collateral, and you only pay back what you use.

 How hard is it to qualify?
 Not as hard as you may think.
 You do need good personal credit.
 That is, your personal credit score should be at least 685.
 In addition, you can’t have any liens, judgments, bankruptcies or late payments.
 Furthermore, in the past 6 months you should have less than 5 credit inquiries, and you should have less than a 45% balance on all business and personal credit cards.
 It is also best that you have established business credit as well as personal credit.